Corona has an excellent idea following up on Saltwater brewery

-In his new country, he became successful and CEO of Grupo Modelo in 1971.
+In his unfamiliar country, he became successful and CEO of Grupo Modelo in 1971.
 This is the company where the world famous Corona beer has been brewed since 1925.
 Corona Extra is the second most imported bottled beer in the USA.
 It reaches nearly $700 million sales a year.
-In old times this blend of malted barley hops and corn and yeast was served simple without any garnish.
+In old times they served this blend of malted barley hops and corn and yeast simple with no garnish.

 Nowadays it is normally served with lime.
 If you love to drink cerveza you will squeeze the lime into your beer.
-The question arises why a slice of lime?
+The question arises: why a slice of lime?
 The story goes that the use of lime is meant to keep the flies from sitting on the mouth of the bottle.
-The production of Corona beer is really big.
+The production of Corona beer is huge.
 The brewery can produce 20 million bottles in 24 hours.

 A new and helpful invention

-Coming back to what this article is about, Some good news for the environment.
+Coming back to what this article is about, some good news for the environment.
 Corona will be testing 100% plastic-free-6-pack rings at the beginning of 2019.
-This very positive news was posted in Good News Network.
+They posted this very positive news in The Good News Network.
 I am happy to forward this news as one does not read positive news so often.
 Anything which can help the environment and animals is worth mentioning.

-These new rings are made from plant-based biodegradable fibers, together with a mix of by-product waste and compostable materials.
+They make these new rings from plant-based biodegradable fibers, together with a mix of by-product waste and compostable materials.
 After being discarded and coming in contact with water, the non-plastic rings serve as food for marine animal life.
-We have dirtied our planet with plastics, all kind of plastics in many different shapes.
+We have dirtied our planet with plastics, all kinds of plastics in many shapes.

 More than a million marine creatures and birds and animals sadly lose their lives to plastic trash.
-The plastic rings holding beverage containers in a 6-packs are one of the culprits.
-Sea animals are eating it or becoming trapped by it, and are dying at an alarming rate.
+The plastic rings holding beverage containers in 6-packs are one of the culprits.
+Sea animals are eating it or becoming trapped by it and are dying at an alarming rate.

 Big beach cleanup

-The harmful nature of these rings was recognized in the 1970s and people were speaking out about it.
+They recognized the harmful nature of these rings in the 1970s, and people were speaking out about it.
 Even if it forms only a small part of the total plastic waste, it is good to become aware of the danger.
 In 1988 there was a beach cleanup, organized in Oregon.
 Within a few hours, a group of volunteers had collected 1,500 six-pack rings.